selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 }
 ```

-Say we grab a bunch of random `Apple`s out of a basket.
-You can inspect the `Apple` and see that it's either: `Apple::Green`, `Apple::Red`, or `Apple::Yellow`.
+Say we grab a random `Apple` out of a basket.
+We can inspect it and know it's exactly one of `Apple::Green`, `Apple::Red`, or `Apple::Yellow`.
+Nothing else is possible.

 That's a pretty powerful construct.
-No need to store strings, or ints, or booleans, or anything really.

-You can now just store imaginary words that your editor can infer and that you can also read sensibly.
+Under the hood Rust stores it as a small number, but you never have to deal with that number yourself.
+You work with names you made up, ones your editor can autocomplete and you can read at a glance.

+It's also tiny.
 That `Apple` enum is 1 byte.
-You can add say 20 other imaginary things to the `Apple` and it will still be 1 byte.

-Something like so:
+Add 20 more variants and it's still 1 byte.
+In fact it stays 1 byte all the way up to 256 variants.
+Add a 257th and it grows to 2 bytes.

+That means we can pack more information into each variant.
+Say we also care about freshness:

 ```rust
 #[derive(Debug, Copy, Clone)]